robmoss/git-is-my-lab-book/src/using-git/exercise-use-a-remote-repository.md

 ## Merge the report into the original repository

-1. In your original `git-exercise` repository, check out the `feature/report` branch from the remote repository and verify that it now contains the file `report.md`.
+1. In your original `git-exercise` repository, checkout the `feature/report` branch from the remote repository and verify that it now contains the file `report.md`.

 2. Merge this branch into your `main` or `master` branch, and add a new tag `milestone-3-report`.